kilian-lm/graph_to_agent/READ_ME/Vision.md

 ## Immediate Goals

-One immediate goal is to design a platform of a knowledge graph generation (Simple maintainable pipeline for content ( blobs) to graph with integrated modules 'Time-Stamped Content Evolution Graphs ' & 'Augmented Argumentation via Agent Interactions' see below) with the possibility to segregate between private repo and public repo, enabling users to control what they share.
+One immediate goal is to design a platform for knowledge graph generation based on the API layer of the above-mentioned existing 'social-networks' platforms.
+This platform will consist of modules for 'Time-Stamped Content Evolution Graphs' and 'Augmented Argumentation via Agent Interactions' (as described below).
+Additionally, we need to obtain a decisive legal decision from the national authorities stating that users own the content they create and publish on the ' social-networks.'
+Users must have the ability to export and integrate their content across platforms, following the REST standards.

+The next step involves displaying to the user the content/knowledge they have accumulated so far in the consolidated Personal Knowledge Library (PKL), based on graph analysis (DFS, degrees, etc., providing basic statistics).
+Subsequently, users will have the opportunity to collaborate with the community, bridging what was previously segregated across platforms and addressing the shortcomings of the existing reward system.

 ## Future Vision